 Ask if they use a dental lab that specializes in cosmetic dental veneers.

 Typically patients are numb for the veneering process.
 There should be no pain during the procedure once numbness takes effect.
 With smaller cases (two or four veneers), there will be very little or no discomfort after the numbness subsides.
 Patients should expect some soreness of the gums and possibly the jaw in cases that involve eight or more veneers.
 The soreness can be alleviated with over-the-counter medications.
+There may be more discomfort if replacing old veneers that are thick, and in cases with significant gum changes.

 Request your FREE video consultation today.
 No appointments, no waiting - simply submit your photos and receive a FREE video consultation.